Here’s a list of frequently asked questions, and their answers.

 Why can’t I purchase more than 1 of a resource?

-Our shopping cart will only let you add one of any license at a time.
+The shopping cart will only let you add one of any license at a time.
 That’s because you only need one license per person.
-You’ll can use it as much as you want once you own the license.
+You can use that resource as much as you want once you own the license.

 If you need a second license, under a different name, then you’ll need to make it as a separate purchase.
 That way, you can change the name that the license will be under so that it prints out correctly each time.